Orites milliganii

 Orites milliganii, also known as Milligan's orites or the toothed orites, is a species of flowering plant in the protea family that is endemic to Tasmania, Australia.

 Description

-The species grows as a dense and rigid shrub up to two metres in height, or more in sheltered sites.
-The thick, oval leaves are 15–30 mm long, with short stalks, toothed margins and sharp, pointed tips.
+The species grows as a dense and rigid shrub up to 2 m in height, or more in sheltered sites.
+The thick, oval leaves are 15-30 mm long, with short stalks, toothed margins and sharp, pointed tips.
 The cream-coloured, scented flowers are clustered on spikes at the ends of the branches.
-The dry fruits are about 15 mm long, splitting open along one side to release the seeds.
+The dry fruits are about 15 mm 15 mm long, splitting open along one side to release the seeds.

 Distribution and habitat

 The species has a restricted distribution in the mountains of western Tasmania, where it is a component of alpine deciduous and coniferous heathland.
 It is considered to be rare under Tasmania's Threatened Species Protection Act 1995.